 We love our school and are very proud of our achievements.
 We place great importance on learning and creating a learning community for children and adults.
-Y5’s will actually start the Children’s University, Year 6 enjoyed our first ever arts week with workshops including dance, drama and 3D printing.
+Key Stage Two children have taken part in the Children’s University, Year 6 enjoyed our first ever arts week with workshops including dance, drama and 3D printing.
 Visits have included a whole school trip to Bridlington, Reception visiting Hesketh Farm, a Year 4 trip to Eureka and in school workshops including a visit from Sam’s Safaris, Flamenco dancing, drumming and whole school STEAM day.
 We have celebrated Black History month as well having a Multi Cultural Week.
 We are a highly inclusive school and make sure that everyone can succeed in a place where they feel safe, happy and well.

 Safeguarding children is very, very important to us.
 We take great care in making sure that our policies reflect our practice and procedures.